DataDog/datadog-api-client-java/api_docs/v1/SyntheticsCIBatchMetadataCI.md

-# SyntheticsCITestMetadataCi
+# SyntheticsCIBatchMetadataCI

-Describe CI provider.
+Description of the CI provider.

 ## Properties